Officials: Florida panther struck and killed by vehicle

 An endangered Florida panther has died after being struck by a vehicle.

-It's the first panther death reported in the new year, according to the Florida Fish and Wildlife Conservation Commission.
+It's the second panther death reported this year, according to the Florida Fish and Wildlife Conservation Commission.
 A total of 22 Florida panther deaths were reported in 2020, with 19 killed by vehicles.

-The remains of the 3-year-old female panther were found Saturday in Lee County on a divided highway that leads to the Southwest Florida International Airport, wildlife officials said.
+The remains of the 2-year-old female panther were found Monday in Collier County on a rural road southeast of Immokalee, wildlife officials said.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.